42atomys/stud42/docs/devcontainers/README.md

 The workarround is to run yarn install and update operations under `sudo`.

 yarn scripts can be done without sudo it.

+### ssh and gitconfig forward

+Actually gitconfig and ssh key is not forwarded to your devcontainer.
+You need to redefine it on container or perform all git commands outside of the container (on your machine).